TL; DR

 Search engineering ensures that wherever answers are being built, your brand is clear, consistent, and credible.

 Consistency of explanations, depth of expertise, alignment across pages, and clarity of positioning become practical LLM visibility levers.
 The goal is not just to be found.
-It is safe for the model to include.
+The goal is to be safe enough for the model to include.

 The shift from ranking to reasoning is already here